-- Traumatic head injuries
+- Traumatic head injuries.

-- Infections, such as encephalitis or meningitis, or a history of such infections
+- Infections, such as encephalitis or meningitis.
+Or a history of such infections.

-- Injury due to a previous lack of oxygen
+- Injury due to a previous lack of oxygen.

-Congenital or developmental abnormalities
+Congenital or developmental factors

-- Genetic syndromes
+- Genetic syndromes.

-- Brain tumors
+- Brain tumors.

-- Very low blood levels of glucose, sodium, calcium or magnesium
+- Very low blood levels of glucose, sodium, calcium or magnesium.

-- Using or withdrawing from drugs, including alcohol
+- Using or withdrawing from drugs, including alcohol.

-Risk factors for grand mal seizures include:
+Risk factors for tonic-clonic seizures include:

-- A family history of seizure disorders
+- A family history of seizure disorders.

-- Any injury to the brain from trauma, a stroke, previous infection and other causes
+- Any injury to the brain from trauma, a stroke, previous infection and other causes.

-- Sleep deprivation
+- Sleep deprivation.

-- Medical problems that affect electrolyte balance
+- Medical problems that affect electrolyte balance.

-- Illicit drug use
+- Illicit drug use.

-- Heavy alcohol use
+- Heavy alcohol use.

-Having a seizure at certain times can lead to circumstances that are dangerous for you or others.
+Having a seizure at certain times can be dangerous for you or others.
 You might be at risk of: